ajayeeralla/Unification_ACh/README.md

 To run the algorithm you will need to have installed Maude, a high performance reflective language.

 ### Install###
-Download and install from this link [Download Maude](http://maude.cs.illinois.edu/w/index.php?title=The_Maude_System).
+Download and install Maude from here [Download Maude](http://maude.cs.illinois.edu/w/index.php?title=The_Maude_System).

 ### Instructions to run the program ###
 Download .maude files to a directory.
 Run the maude on your machine and navigate to directory where the files reside in.